Types of Laptops Explained: 5 Categories and Their Differences

 The Home Desktop Replacement Laptop

 Not everyone wants or needs a traditional desktop computer anymore.
-A desktop replacement laptop is designed for people who want one powerful machine that can handle daily work, creative tasks, and even demanding applications, without being tied to a desk.
+A desktop replacement laptop is designed for people who want one powerful machine that can handle daily work, creative tasks, and even demanding applications — without being tied to a desk.

-This type of laptop is usually larger and heavier than a travel laptop, but offers stronger performance, bigger screens, and improved cooling.
+This type of laptop is usually larger and heavier than a travel laptop, but it offers stronger performance, bigger screens, and improved cooling.
 For many people, it becomes their only computer.

 Can You Use a Laptop as Your Only Computer?